Hasselblad X1D vs Olympus E-P1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Hasselblad X1D-50c and Olympus PEN E-P1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Fujifilm GFX 50S||Y||stereo||mono||Y||Y||micro||3.0||Y||-||-|

 It is notable that the X1D has a microphone port, which is missing on the E-P1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Hasselblad X1D (unlike the E-P1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X1D is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
+Both the X1D and the E-P1 have been discontinued, but can regularly be found used on eBay.
+The E-P1 was replaced by the Olympus E-P2, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Olympus websites.